 - Henpecked Husband: When Rod officially gets a girlfriend, he becomes this towards her.
-This annoys Tommy.Tommy: Why is it when your friend gets a girlfriend, he acts like he's only known you for ten seconds?
+This annoys Tommy.Tommy: Why is it that when your best mate meets a girl, he quickly changes into a complete fucking melt and acts like he's only known you for ten minutes?

 - Heroic BSoD: Billy, after overhearing Harris and his team moan about his anti-social behaviour.